 Volunteers have also combed the City Island beaches and coves searching for evidence of wild oysters to help determine where best to begin the restoration of oyster reefs around City Island.

-The location of City Island makes it a critical hub and an essential connection between reef restoration sites in Western Long Island Sound.
+City Island’s location makes it a critical hub and an essential connection between reef restoration sites in Western Long Island Sound.

 - Shell Collection from Local Restaurants